What is a QSEHRA?

-The result is that offering reimbursements though salary crush the value of the “stipend”, with over 30% of the value ($1,150/mo in this example) being wiped out in taxes.
+The result is that offering reimbursements though salary crush the value of the “stipend”, with over 30% of the value ($1,200/mo in this example) being wiped out in taxes.
 Ouch.
-With a QSEHRA, employees get to use the full value for their health insurance and medical expenses.
+However, with tax-free reimbursement, employees get to use the full value for their health insurance and medical expenses.

 QSEHRA provides immense flexibility over other benefit options.
-We’ll cover some of the mechanics in the requirement section and here will focus on the benefits.
+We’ll cover some of the mechanics in the requirement section but here we will focus on the benefits.
 For starters, in most states, group plans require employers to contribute at least 50% of the employee-only costs and require at least 75% of employees to participate.
 This approach can be extremely burdensome and “group savings” typically don’t kick in until an employer has over 100 employees.
-With a QSEHRA, there are no minimum contributions required or participation rates to maintain the QSEHRA.
+With a QSEHRA, there are no minimum contributions required or participation rates to maintain.